Universal-Team/db/docs/_3ds/red-viper.md

 unique_ids:
 - '0xFE7CB'
 update_notes: '<p dir="auto">This release features savestate support, as well as a new splash screen.
-There are 10 savestate slots, and the savestates are stored in a "red-viper" directory on the root of your SD card.</p>
+There are 10 savestate slots per game, and the savestates are stored in a "red-viper" directory on the root of your SD card.</p>

   <ul dir="auto">